MarcosRidley/goldenContactFront/README.md

 ## To run this project:

-You can view and use the project live at [www.google.com](project URL template)
+You can view and use the project live at [https://goldencontact.vercel.app/](its deployed address.)

 You can also clone this repository and run it locally with this source code: